Content pillars

 • What your audience pain points are

 Once you have this information, consider how you can create content that solves their needs.
-For example, Airbnb has (presumably) identified that its audience wants to find unique accommodation quickly.
-Their recent social media posts advertise the updated format of the Airbnb website and app, by introducing unique categories, such as off-the-grid homes and boats.
-And, while we don’t know what their social content pillars are specifically, we know that “categories” looks like a recent content pillar that’s been added to their content mix, whether temporarily or permanently.
+For example, Airbnb has (presumably) identified that its audience seeks out unique accommodation for events..
+Their recent social media posts centre around the 2024 Paris olympics and unique luxury accommodation available in Paris..
+And, while we don’t know what their social content pillars are specifically, we know that “luxury event experiences” looks like a recent content pillar that’s been added to their content mix, whether temporarily or permanently.

 @ aribnb instagram profile of carousels